When Cooperation Stops: How the Parenting Coordination Process Manages High Conflict

 • ensuring that one parent’s intensity or distress does not disadvantage the other

 This is why, when the process moves into a Determination, the focus becomes calm, neutral, and procedural.
-That shift is intentional—and protective.
+That shift is with written notice, intentional—and protective.

 When Responsibility Is Avoided and Chaos Increases